Skip to main content

 Danikka Calyon - Highly Commended

 Danikka Calyon is a 17 year-old Noongar girl from the Armadale community.
 She is an active role model in her community, with a well-known and respected reputation for promoting the health and wellbeing of Aboriginal children and young people.
+For the past three years, Danikka has showed great enthusiasm and commitment to mentoring and coaching her younger peers.

+As a result of her can-do attitude, she has been given some valuable opportunities to better herself and her community.
 Today, working with the City of Armadale and Save the Children, she is a proud and confident person who hopes to continue to be a strong voice for the Aboriginal community.

 Some of Danikka’s achievements: